katemxing/SC1015MiniProject/README.md

 - Which model is the best?

-- How do those customer review a good/bad game?
+- When players evaluate a good/bad game, what words do they use?

 ## Models Used
 - Decision Tree